-Big fish, multiple patterns and some of the best bass water in the country will set the stage for the season opener of the Toyota Series Southwestern Division on Sam Rayburn.
+Big fish, multiple patterns and some of the best bass water in the country will set the stage for the season opener of the Toyota Series Southwestern Division on Sam Rayburn, which is presented by Berkley.
 The lake already kicked out one 40-pound limit to start 2021 in a recent Phoenix Bass Fishing League presented by T-H Marine event, so things are looking promising as the prespawn bite should be picking up.

 Toyota Series Southwestern Division